SEEDSProjects/CFFS_Label_2024_25/README.md

 1. NLP Model Google Colab Workbook: https://colab.research.google.com/drive/1pckGYAkNr7-rkkefSF6GWSJlBQZN9T--?usp=sharing
 2. To automate the manual work of assigning GHG categories to the ingredients list, look at the files inside the ```Misc_Notebooks/Categorizing_IDs_to_GHG_IDs``` directory.
 3. Machine Learning Model that deals with Classification into Item IDs inside ```Misc_Notebooks/Machine_Learning_algorithms_solutions/Item_categorization.ipynb```
+4. ```Ingredient_check.ipynb``` is a notebook that generates the ingredients for all products in the current outlet that the calculation is being done for.